About me

 harmonic

-harmonic is an open source, well tested and documented Python implementation of the learnt harmonic mean estimator (McEwen et al. 2021) to compute the marginal likelihood (Bayesian evidence), required for Bayesian model selection.
+harmonic is an open source, well tested and documented Python implementation of the learned harmonic mean estimator to compute the marginal likelihood (Bayesian evidence), required for Bayesian model selection.
+It is available on GitHub and PyPi.
 My recent project focuses on introducing normalizing flows to learn the importance sampling target distribution, increasing robustness and scalability, as described here.
+The original paper introducing the learned harmonic mean is available here.

 S2WAV: Differentiable and accelerated spherical wavelets with JAX

-S2WAV is a JAX package for computing wavelet transforms on the sphere and rotation group.
+S2WAV is a JAX package for computing wavelet transforms on the sphere and rotation group, available on GitHub and PyPi.
 It leverages autodiff to provide differentiable transforms, which are also deployable on modern hardware accelerators (e.g. GPUs and TPUs), and can be mapped across multiple accelerators.
+The paper introducing the algorithms is available here.